ShamylZakariya/KesslerSyndrome/NOTES.md

 - Do I still need Scenario::clear????

-## Thoughts

-- TargetTrackingViewportControlComponent is... way obsolete at this point.
-But it has good ideas!

 ## BUGS PRIORITY HIGH
 - observe TerrainWorld::417 cpSpaceBBQuery - I might be able to use cpSPace queries to test if attachments are inside the cut volume. might be a lot faster than my approach, since chipmunk is pretty optimized.

 ## BUGS PRIORITY LOW

-Consider rewriting DrawDispatcher using raw pointers and not shared_ptr<> ?

 CameraControllerComponent is acting oddly - it no longer allows camera re-centering when alt key is pressed.
 	This is not a bug but the architecture acting as designed.
 The input is gobbled.